mrhockeymonkey/CrossCheck/README.md

 # CrossCheck
 CrossCheck is a passive auditing system that can pull multiple disperate sources of data together and cross refernece them to ensure there are no discrepancies.
 CrossCheck will not make any changes or send any alerts upon finding issues.
-If possible anything that can have a scripted fix is better placed in configuration management.
+If possible, anything that can be remediated automatically should defined in management.

 This is aimed at making systems administrators aware of administrative and configuration discrepancies when working with multiple tools, databases, etc